mikedlr-dci-temp/backup-tools/README.md

 Gives the name of a file to read exclude expressions from.
 This format will probably change in a future version of inventory.
-Currently it is used directy by find and to exclude files named '.cache' you would use an exclude pattern as follows:
+Currently it is used directly by find and to exclude files named '.cache' you would use an exclude pattern as follows:

     */.cache*